Why is Oral Health Important?

 Current status of oral health conditions

-In most low- and middle-income countries, with increasing urbanization and changes in living conditions, the prevalence of oral diseases continues to increase.
+In most low- and middle-income countries, with increasing urbanization and changes in living conditions, the prevalence of oral conditions continues to increase.
 This is primarily due to inadequate exposure to fluoride in the water supply and oral hygiene products such as toothpaste, and poor access to oral health care services in the community.
-Consumption of popular food and beverages which are high in sugar, as well as tobacco and alcohol, has also contributed to oral health conditions and other noncommunicable diseases.
+Consumption of popular food and beverages which are high in sugar, as well as tobacco and alcohol, has also contributed to oral health conditions and other noncommunicable conditions.

 Fortunately, most oral health conditions are preventable.

 How to protect your oral health?